fvictorio/fvictorio.github.io/content/posts/you-and-your-shell.md

   If you tried to supply '--foo' as a value rather than a flag, use '-- --foo'
 ```

+What's happening here is that cargo thinks that `--foo` is a flag for `cargo run`, not for your program.
+A similar thing happens when you do `npm run some-script` and want to pass some arguments to the command executed by the script.

-If we do `cargo run -- --foo`, then things work. `--` here is a special argument that tells `cargo` to interpret everything after it as positional arguments, even if it starts with a `-`.
+In both cases, the solution is to add a `--`.
+If we run `cargo run -- --foo`, then it will work fine. `--` here is a special argument that changes how Cargo (or npm) interprets the rest of its arguments.

 What does the shell do with `--`?
 Hopefully the answer is obvious: nothing.
 This is not a metacharacter.
-Using `--` to separate arguments from flags is just a convention used by many programs; the shell doesn't care about it.
+Using `--` is just a convention used by many programs to change how they interpret their arguments; the shell doesn't care about it.

 ## Example 2: Escaping quotes